 Does gold rust?

-However, because almost all gold manufactured items are not 100% pure they can rust and tarnish over time.
+However, because almost all gold manufactured items are not 100% pure they can potentially rust and tarnish over time.
 Pure gold is extremely malleable, and as such manufacturers (e.g. jewellers) generally alloy pure gold with harder metals.
 These harder metals will rust and/or tarnish and so will the resulting gold alloy.

 The proportion and type of metal used in gold alloying greatly affects its resistance to corrosion and tarnish.